ryapric/minecraft-server/README.md

 For setting server Operators ("admins"), you have to wait for people to connect to the server to find their XUIDs to put in your config file.
-Once you have them, add them to your `bedrock-server-cfg/permissions.json` file, and re-run the deployment steps.
+Once you have them, add them to your `server-cfg/*/permissions.json` file(s), and re-run the deployment steps.

 Developer Notes
 ---------------